 - In another bowl, weigh out all the flours and water to be used in the morning to make the dough.
 That way it is quick and easy to throw everything together when you wake up in the morning.

-- To a medium bowl add the water and stir in the psyllium husk and the flax seed. and then the brown sugar, syrup and oil.
+- To a medium bowl add the water, immediately stir in the psyllium husk and the flax seed.
+Then add the brown sugar, syrup and oil.

 - If you leave the psyllium to soak in the water too long it will become very thick.
 Ideally let it soak about 8 – 10 mins max.

-- Add the starter from the previous night to the psyllium husk mix and combine all the ingredients well.
+- Add the 410 grams of levain from the previous night to the psyllium husk mix and combine all the ingredients well.

 - Stir in the flours and with slightly wet hands, or a stand mixer with a dough hook.
 Mix everything well until there is no loose flour.